On the body of ample angles of asymptotically log Fano varieties: Introduction

 \section{Introduction}

+Asymptotically log Fano pairs, introduced by Cheltsov--Rubinstein \cite{CR}, generalizing work of \cite{Maeda}, have received attention in the last decade within the theory of K-stability and the Calabi problem \cite{CR2, CRZ, Fuj1, Fuj3}.
+We believe asymptotically log Fanos to be interesting objects in their own right.
+Indeed, while they belong to an infinite number of deformation families, one can expect a classification to be achievable.
+Alas, so far they have only been systematically studied under two special assumptions: the boundary having only one component or its generalization: the \emph{strong} regime.

-Our goal in this note is to make two remarks.
+Our goal in this note is to expand the knowledge on the birational geometry of asymptotically log Fano pairs by considering two separate problems.
 First, we discuss some aspects of the classification of asymptotically log Fano pairs in dimension two, and reduce such a classification to the understanding of generality conditions on the location of points, possibly infinitely near, that are blown-up on a curve in a rational surface with Picard group of rank at most two.
-Second, we point out the rationality of certain convex bodies that arise is the study of asymptotically log Fano pairs in any dimension, making contact with recent advances on log-geography and the minimal model program.
+Second, we point out the rationality of certain convex bodies that arises in the study of asymptotically log Fano pairs in any dimension, making contact with recent advances on log-geography and the minimal model program.